-compopt [-o option] [-DE] [+o option] [name]
+compopt [-o option] [-DEI] [+o option] [name]

 Modify completion options for each name according to the options, or for the currently-executing completion if no names are supplied.
 If no options are given, display the completion options for each name or the current completion.
 The possible values of option are those valid for the complete builtin described above.
-The $-\mathbf{D}$ option indicates that the remaining options should apply to the "default" command completion; that is, completion attempted on a command for which no completion has previously been defined.
-The $-\mathbf{E}$ option indicates that the remaining options should apply to "empty" command completion; that is, completion attempted on a blank line.
+The $-\mathbf{D}$ option indicates that other supplied options should apply to the "default" command completion; that is, completion attempted on a command for which no completion has previously been defined.
+The $-\mathbf{E}$ option indicates that other supplied options should apply to "empty" command completion; that is, completion attempted on a blank line.
+The $-\mathbf{I}$ option indicates that other supplied options should apply to completion on the initial non-assignment word on the line, or after a command delimiter such as ; or |, which is usually command name completion.